 Construction of pressure relief valve

-A pressure relief valve can be designed in much more ways but here, here it is a most common type pressure relief valve.
+A pressure relief valve can be designed in many more ways but, here it is the most common type of pressure relief valve.
 It consists of two passages one is

 Pressure Reducing Valve

-Pressure reduction valves are used as pressure relief valves to limit the hydraulic pressure in a system.
+Pressure reduction valves are used to limit the hydraulic pressure in a system.
 However, instead of reducing inlet pressure, they reduce the outlet pressure.
 It divides a hydraulic system into different sub-systems.
-For Example, If a hydraulic system there are numbers of operations and each has its own capacity.
-As per every hydraulic components, there may be a different pressure requirement but with only one pump this cannot be achieved but with the use of pressure reducing valve it can easily achieve.
+For Example, If a hydraulic system there are numbers of operations, and each has its own capacity.
+As per every hydraulic component, there may be a different pressure requirement but with only one pump this cannot be achieved but with the use of pressure reducing valve it can easily achieve.

-Pressure reducing valve is normally open valve and it allows the pressurised fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure push the arrow down and the path will close.
-The valve will not allow pressurised fluid to flow in the system until the pressure drops lower than valve pressure setting.
+Pressure reducing valve is normally open valve and it allows the pressurized fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure pushes the arrow down and the path will close.
+The valve will not allow pressurized fluid to flow in the system until the pressure drops lower than the valve pressure setting.

 Construction of pressure reducing valve

-A common pressure reducing valve consists of an inlet port (C), an outlet port (D) and a pilot line (E).
-There is a spool against the spring tension which opens and close the path for pressurised fluid.
+A common pressure reducing valve consists of an inlet port (C), an outlet port (D), and a pilot line (E).
+There is a spool against the spring tension which opens and closes the path for pressurized fluid.
 As the pressure increase at the outlet port (D) beyond the spring tension (i.e. Pressure setting), pilot line (E) shift the spool against the spring and make the opening narrow.
 Due to the

 Hope, you like this article and learned the basic of pressure relief valve and pressure reducing valve.